tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 T> {lang="html",linenos=off}
 T> 	<a href="{% url 'rango:about' %}">About</a>
 T>
-T> where the colon in the `url` command separates the namespace from the URL name.
+T> where the colon in the `url` command separates the namespace from the actual URL name.
 T>
 T> If an `app_name` is not specified, you would have to reference a URL with just the name of the mapping you want to refer to, such as in the example shown below.
 T>